jyablonski/doqs/src/content/docs/services/dbt.md

 - **Separation of Concerns**: Each layer has a specific purpose, making the pipeline easier to understand and maintain
 - **Data Quality Gates**: Testing at the Silver layer prevents bad data from reaching Gold marts and downstream consumers
-- **Flexibility**: Intermediate tables and ML features can be built independently while sharing standardized fact and dimension tables
+- **Flexibility**: Intermediate tables and ML features can be built independently using standardized fact and dimension tables
 - **Performance**: Gold marts are pre-aggregated and optimized for fast query performance in downstream applications

-All of the data processing is done in dbt so that downstream applications just have to do a `select * from table` to grab what they need and display the data to end users.
+All of the data processing is done in dbt so that downstream applications just have to do a `select * from table` to grab what they need and serve the data to end users.
 This significantly improves the user experience and makes for a snappy, responsive feel across the REST API and Frontend Dashboard.

 ## Libraries